This guide is designed to display all of the art work that can be found in the O'Shaugnessy Frey Library on the St. Thomas campus.

 Portait of Lillian O'Shaugnessy

-Starting out the Library's collection of artwoork is "Constellation Earth" located on the library’s entrance plaza.
+Starting out the Library's collection of artwork is "Constellation Earth" located on the library’s entrance plaza.
 “Constellation Earth” was created by Paul Theodore Granlund (1925-2003), a well-known Minnesota sculptor.
 The bronze sculpture’s dancing sphere of seven human figures symbolizes the seven continents and the interdependence of human beings.
 The piece was commissioned for St. Thomas by businessman Thomas Coughlan in 1984.
 A duplicate sculpture was installed in 1992 in St. Paul’s sister city, Nagasaki, Japan, as a gesture of peace.